Episodes

 Sunday Apr 24, 2022

-See extra material and links on our website at A Coat Dyed Black and the Norwegian Resistance – Don ”Jerry” Pugnetti Jr. – Nordic on Tap – The Podcast Website.
+See extra material and links on our Links and Pictures page at A Coat Dyed Black and the Norwegian Resistance – Don ”Jerry” Pugnetti Jr.

 Sunday Apr 03, 2022